selfdual-brain/phouka/readme.md

 - Docker support
 - storage support (currently the sim runs in RAM)
 - hosting a web version
-- full consensus model support (endorsements, eras, validators rotation)
+- full Highway consensus model support (endorsements/spam protection, eras with slots, validators rotation)
-- enhanced P2P network model (explicit implementation RPS-over-DES, gossip protocol, Kademlia discovery)
+- enhanced P2P network model (explicit implementation RPC-over-DES, gossip protocol over RPC, Kademlia-based discovery)
 - parallel simulation engine (PDES)
+- javascript frontend

 # Features (in a nutshell)

 _Caution: info below is REALLY concise.
-Complete Users's Manual will cover the description of the protocol in great detail.
+Users's Manual will cover the description of the protocol in great detail.
 Stay tuned._

 ## Blockchain consensus model

-Phouka is based around "Casper the friendly ghost" line of consensus protocol research, and the especially influencing paper was [Highway: Efficient Consensus with Flexible Finality](https://arxiv.org/abs/2101.02159).
-Nevertheless, the implementation is a rather loose/creative interpretation of the ideas described in paper, plus we use own naming:
+Phouka is based around "Casper the friendly ghost" line of consensus protocols research, and the especially influencing paper was [Highway: Efficient Consensus with Flexible Finality](https://arxiv.org/abs/2101.02159).
+Nevertheless, the implementation is a rather loose/creative interpretation of the ideas described in the paper, plus we use own naming:

-- we use blocks and ballots (instead of "units with a block" and "units without a block"); "brick" is a name we use for denoting a block or ballot
+- we use blocks and ballots (instead of "units with a block" and "units without a block")
-- bricks form a DAG (brickdag)
+- "brick" is a name we use for denoting a block or ballot; bricks form a DAG (brickdag)
-- we use more descriptive naming of structures in the brickdag (this includes things like panorama, base trimmer, committee, summit, partial summit etc)
+- we use more descriptive naming of structures in the brickdag (panorama, base trimmer, committee, summit, partial summit etc)

 The current version of Phouka implements only a sub-protocol of the described solution: